emacs-php/php-mode/README.md

 ### Avoid HTML Template Compatibility ###

 Many developers use PHP Mode to edit pure PHP scripts (e.g. files with only PHP and no HTML).
 A basic compatibility layer with HTML has historically been part of PHP Mode but it does not work perfectly and can cause some bad side effects such as slowness and incorrect font locking.
 Configuring the `php-template-compatibility` property with a `nil` will cancel any attempt of HTML compatibility.
-[Web Mode](http://web-mode.org/) is a great complement to PHP Mode if you need to work with PHP scripts that do contain HTML and other markup.
+[Web Mode](http://web-mode.org/) is a great alternative to PHP Mode if you need to work with PHP scripts that do contain HTML and other markup.

 ### Subword Mode ###